 - Improving Clinic Flow in a Hematology/Oncology Outpatient Practice: Discuss tools available to measure and improve clinic flow.
 Recognize how Real-Time Location Systems (RTLSs) can be implemented in the pediatric hematology/oncology outpatient clinic setting.

 The American Society of Pediatric Hematology/Oncology’s Conference will offer continuing medical education (CME) credit.
 Credit will be awarded for sessions attended and evaluated.
 A certificate will be issued upon receipt of the evaluation.

 The American Society of Pediatric Hematology/Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-ASPHO requires that planners and presenters disclose the existence of any relevant financial or other relationship they and/or their spouse/partner have with the manufacturers of any commercial interest (defined as any entity producing, marketing, reselling, or distributing healthcare goods or services consumed by, or used on, patients) whose products or services relate to the topics presented.
-ASPHO also requires disclosure of the intent to discuss unlabeled or investigational use(s) of a commercial product.
-The ASPHO Accreditation Subcommittee reviews potential conflicts of interest as submitted by planners and presenters and resolves such conflicts to ensure the content of the activity is aligned with the interests of the public.
+ASPHO requires that planners and presenters disclose the existence of any relevant financial interest or other relationship they and/or their spouse/partner have with the manufacturer(s) of any commercial interest (defined as any entity producing, marketing, reselling, or distributing healthcare goods or services consumed by or used on patients) whose products or services relate to the topics presented in the educational activity.
+ASPHO also requires disclosure of the intent to discuss unlabeled or investigational use(s) of a commercial product or investigational use of a product not yet approved for this purpose.
+The ASPHO Accreditation Subcommittee reviews potential conflicts of interest as submitted in the disclosure form by planners and presenters and resolves such conflicts to ensure the content of the activity is aligned with the interests of the public.